cirosantilli/markdown-style-guide/README.md

 Extension.

-- Separate header from body by hyphens.
+- Separate header from body by hyphens except at the aligned pipes `|`.
 - Always use preceding and trailing pipes.
 - Align all pipes of a table border vertically.
 - Left align content, except for the header lines in flavors where they determine text alignment.
 The body of explicitly aligned columns must still be left aligned.